z784324922/sls/intl.en-US/User Guide/Logtail collection/Select a network type.md

 After a Logtail client is installed, you must update the network configurations if your ECS instance is switched from a classic network to a VPC.
 To do so, follow these steps:

-1. Reboot the Logtail client as the administrator.
+1. Restart the Logtail client as the administrator.
     -   **Linux**:

         ```